h4rkl/clean-news/README.md

 Converts all BuilderBlocks with a youtube embed to an iframe.

-Run script in `scripts/convert-builder-youtube.ts` with `pnpm tsx scripts/convert-builder-youtube.ts`
+Run script in `scripts/convert-builder-youtube.ts` with `pnpm convert:youtube`

 ## Getting Started